particle-iot/docs/src/content/getting-started/cloud/cloud-communication.md

 - Functions can only return a 32-bit integer value.
 They cannot return strings, double width floating point, etc.
 - Functions only work when the device is online and breathing cyan
 - Each function typically uses one Particle cloud [data operation](/getting-started/cloud/introduction/#pricing-tiers)
-- Functions and variables can be used on unclaimed product devices, but subscribe cannot

 Maybe a table will help: